agile-lab-dev/witboost-templates-gallery/docs/examples/README.md

+---
+sidebar_position: 0
+sidebar_label: Overview
+---

-# Example snippets
+# Examples Overview

-The Templates Gallery provides a set of examples of component templates, access request templates and template sections grouped by functionality that you can take and customize for your own templates.
+This section provides a set of examples of component templates, and template sections grouped by functionality that you can take and customize for your own templates.
+You can see these examples on our Templates Gallery [repository](https://github.com/agile-lab-dev/witboost-templates-gallery) which is part of the [Witboost Starter Kit](https://github.com/agile-lab-dev/witboost-starter-kit).

 - [Overview](#overview)
 - [Usage](#usage)